ElizaCalmau/Cineman/README.md

 - 'From' + 'To' + 'Genre' (will find movies according to years range and required genre)

 ### Movies Section
-The *Movies List* represents the rendered response from API.
+The **Movies List** represents the rendered response from API.
-In dependency of API response it renders different categories of movies.
+Dependent on the API response, it renders different movies categories.

- Each movie has it own poster image, name, release date, description and button '❤' which allows add movie to *Favourite*.
+Each movie has it's own poster image, name, release date, description and button '❤' which allows to add movie to **Favourite**.
- If poster image is absent there appears a default image which I took from 'Unsplash' resource.
-Also there's link *See details...* which is navigate us for **Movie Page**.
+In case if the poster image is absent, there is a default image which replaces poster image.
+Also there's link *See details...* which navigates us to **Movie Page**.

 ### Movie Page
-**Movie Page** contains a movie poster, more detail description of movie (such as director's name, cast and genre) and trailer.
+**Movie Page** contains a movie poster, more detailed description of movie (such as director's name, cast and genre) and trailer.
 Trailer was embedded by using iframe HTML element and link to Youtube with specific trailer key from the API.
-It also allowed to add movie to *Favourites* by clicking above-mentioned button '❤'.
+It also allowed to add movie to ***Favourites** by clicking above-mentioned button '❤'.

 ### Favourite Movies Page
 **Favourite** movies page represents a list of movies.
-Each movie has a poster, title and button *Remove* to remove movie from favourites.
+Each movie has a poster, title and button *Remove* to remove a movie from favourites.
-I also prevented adding the same movies to list of favourite movies.
+Adding duplicated movies to favourites list is prevented as well.